-Overview of Contents of the Contract for Limited Liability In accordance with paragraph 1, Article 427 of Companies Act, the Company has entered into a contract with the Company's Outside Directors for limited liability stipulated in paragraph 1, Article 423.
+Overview of Contents of the Contract for Limitation of Liability

+In accordance with paragraph 1, Article 427 of Companies Act, the Company has entered into a contract with the Company's Non-executive Directors for limited liability stipulated in paragraph 1, Article 423.
 Limit of liability for damages is the minimum liability amount provided in the Companies Act.
-This limited liability is applicable only when the Company's Outside Directors perform their duties in good faith and do not cause serious negligence.
+This limited liability is applicable only when the Company's Non-executive Directors perform their duties in good faith and do not cause serious negligence.